-Lena Dräger Leibniz University Hannover / Germany draeger@gif.uni-hannover.de Klaus Gründler ifo Institute - Leibniz Institute for Economic Research at the University of Munich / Germany gruendler@ifo.de
+Lena Dräger Leibniz University Hannover / Germany draeger@gif.uni-hannover.de Klaus Gründler

+ifo Institute - Leibniz Institute for Economic

+Research at the University of

+Munich / Germany

+gruendler@ifo.de

+Niklas Potrafke

-Niklas Potrafke\ ifo Institute - Leibniz Institute for Economic Research at the University of Munich / Germany potrafke@ifo.de
+ifo Institute - Leibniz Institute for Economic Research

+at the University of Munich / Germany

+potrafke@ifo.de

-\corresponding author
+corresponding author

-March 28, 2022
+May 2, 2022

+First version: 29 March 2022.
 We would like to thank Clemens Fuest, Michael Lamla, Felix Rösel, Fabian Ruthardt, Marcel Thum, Michael Weber and Kaspar Wüthrich for valuable comments and discussions.
 We would also like to thank the participants of the 38th Economists Panel of the ifo Institute and the Frankfurter Allgemeine Zeitung (FAZ) for their feedback and participation.
 Jonas Morales provided excellent research assistance.